-The great majority of the people lived in farming villages, carrying out a host of tasks to grow their crops – sowing, ploughing, weeding, harvesting, storing – and keep themselves fed, clothed and housed – milling and baking bread, fermenting wine, processing silk, spinning and cloth, and so on.
-They also were regularly called upon to undertake communal tasks such as constructing terraces and dykes, digging water channels, and working on major public works such as city walls and royal palaces.
+The great majority of the people of Ancient China lived in farming villages, carrying out a host of tasks to grow their crops – sowing, ploughing, weeding, harvesting, storing – and keeping themselves fed, clothed and housed – milling and baking bread, fermenting wine, processing silk, spinning and cloth, and so on.
+They also were regularly called upon to undertake communal tasks such as constructing terraces and dykes, digging water channels, and as corvée labor, working on major public works such as city walls and royal palaces.

-In northern China millet was the staple crop, while in the Yangtze basin and southern China, rice was the staple.
+There were two staple crops in Ancient China.
+In northern China, its was millet, and in the Yangtze basin and southern China it was rice.
 The Yangtze basin was the earliest home of domesticated rice, and it was here that wet-rice cultivation in flooded paddy fields was pioneered.

-In Shang and early Zhou times, cattle, sheep and goats were important in the economy; the aristocracy also indulged in great hunting expeditions, for both food and as practice for war.
+In Shang and early Zhou times, cattle, sheep and goats were important in the economy; the aristocracy also indulged in great hunting expeditions, for both food, enjoyment and as practice for war.

 In the late Shang period (late second millennium BCE) soya beans spread to northern China, adding a valuable source of nutrition in the the diet.

 From mid-Zhou times, there was an intensification of agriculture in northern China.
 Large-scale irrigation schemes brought more land under cultivation.
 Human waste began to be used as a fertilizer.

 Field rotation also came into use, to keep the soil productive.
 Animal-drawn ploughs allowed soil to be turned more quickly, and the wider use of iron ploughs from the 5th century BCE onwards allowed the soil to be turned more deeply.
 Iron axes and hoes helped the clearing of new ground for cultivation.

 Animals crowded out